Undergraduate Program Overview

 Licensing as a Professional Engineer (PE) allows an engineer to perform engineering services for the public and to supervise the design and construction of public works.
 Students who wish to eventually earn a PE license should take and pass the Fundamentals of Engineering (FE) exam while seniors.
-The FE exam consists of a general engineering section as well as a section on the specific major.
 The department's bachelor degree programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org, which accelerates the additional exam and experience requirements that must be met later in the engineer's career.
 Further information can be found at http://www.tbpe.state.tx.us.

 Success in engineering courses is highly dependent on knowledge and skills in mathematics.
 It is strongly recommended that students be prepared to take calculus classes at Texas Tech.
 Students who are not adequately prepared for calculus, chemistry, and/or physics must take appropriate courses before enrolling in MATH 1451, CHEM 1307, 1107, and/or PHYS 1408.
 Students will be responsible for arranging a course of study with an advisor's counsel and approval.
 Students whose high school courses include physics, chemistry, mathematics through analytical geometry, and at least two credits of a single foreign language are expected to follow the sequence of courses shown in the curriculum.
 However, students who lack credits in any of these areas of study in high school should consult with departmental advisors to determine a suitably adjusted first-year schedule.
 The exceptionally well-prepared student should consult the section of this catalog on credit by examination.